GaryMcNabb/HVSTAT/source/README.md

 Release Info
 ------------
 For Chrome, name the crx "HVS_CHROME.crx"
-For Firefox, name the user.js "HVS_FIREFOX.user.js"
+For Firefox, name main.js "HVS_FIREFOX.user.js"

 The zip containing the release should look like this:
 [HVSTAT-5.2.2.zip]